This post contains affiliate links and I may earn a commission if you make a purchase.

 - Willing to help you find a job

-One aspect that sets this refinancing company apart from others, is their willingness to find eligible graduates new jobs.
+One aspect that sets this refinancing company apart from others is its willingness to find eligible graduates new jobs.

 Even if it’s simply hiring them for short-term consulting projects, it allows new graduates a chance to get their footing navigating the workforce.